Adedoyinmaryam/alx-higher_level_programming/0x00-python-hello_world/README.md

 8. A python code to print object-oriented programming with Python, followed by a new line.
 9. A python script that prints “The Zen of Python”, by TimPeters, followed by a new line.
 100. Python script that prints exactly and that piece of art is useful - Dora Korpar, 2015-10-19, followed by a new line.
+101. a script that compiles a Python script file.